 Reach Montserrat From Barcelona

-The Montserrat mountain is known for the eponymous monastery.
+Montserrat mountain is known for its eponymous monastery.
 This holy site is situated away from the hustle and bustle of the city in steep rocks.
 Nevertheless, it can be reached from Barcelona in a relatively short time given the fact that Montserrat is located around 50km northwest of the city.

 How to get there?
 Once you reach Plaça d’Espanya station by train (R5 line), get the Aeri de Montserrat cable car and it will transport you right to the monastery.
 You are going to admire the stunning basilica and enjoy spectacular views.
 This dramatic sight will blow your mind.
 Take walking shoes!